-Landlords also have certain rights, such as the right to collect rent in a timely manner and the right to deduct for damages that exceed normal wear and tear.
+In Massachusetts, rental agreements can be either oral or written.
+According to Massachusetts law, (Massachusetts Legislature Ch.
+186) this agreement allows rights to landlords, including the right to collect payment for rent in a timely manner and the right to deduct for damages that exceed normal wear and tear.

 Note: These rights exist regardless of a rental agreement stating otherwise.